vemonet/rdflib-endpoint/README.md

 ## ℹ️ How it works

-`rdflib-endpoint` can be used directly from the terminal to quickly serve a RDF file as a SPARQL endpoint.
+`rdflib-endpoint` can be used directly from the terminal to quickly serve RDF files through a SPARQL endpoint automatically deployed locally.

-Or to define custom SPARQL functions: the user defines and registers custom SPARQL functions using Python, and/or populate the RDFLib Graph, then the endpoint is started using `uvicorn`.
+It can also be used to define custom SPARQL functions: the user defines and registers custom SPARQL functions using Python, and/or populate the RDFLib Graph, then the endpoint is started using `uvicorn`.

 The deployed SPARQL endpoint can be used as a `SERVICE` in a federated SPARQL query from regular triplestores SPARQL endpoints.
 Tested on OpenLink Virtuoso (Jena based) and Ontotext GraphDB (rdf4j based).
 The endpoint is CORS enabled by default.